Ingenium-Games/ingenium/Documentation/Migration_Infrastructure.md

 # Migration Infrastructure Documentation

 ## Overview
-This document describes the infrastructure added to `ig.core` to support the migration of `ig.base` and `ig.interact` resources.
+This document describes the infrastructure added to `ingenium` to support the migration of `ig.base` and `ig.interact` resources.

 ## Files Added